Howard County Vehicle Impound Guide

 After 30 Days

-If the vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover their costs.
+Most states, including Texas, allow the impound lot to initiate a lien sale if the vehicle remains unclaimed for an extended period (typically 30 days).
+This means they can sell your car to recover their costs.
+Do not let it reach this point.
 You'll lose your car and potentially face further legal issues.

 If You Can't Afford the Fees